ermakovmaxim/hipstyl/README.md

 To be accepted, your hipstyl must follow these requirements:

-1. It should be written in Stylus.
+1. It must be written in Stylus.
 2. It should use none or the minimal markup possible (try `:before` and `:after`)
 3. It should be hipster :D
-4. It should provide a demo - [codepen.io][] is recommended.
+4. It must provide docs and a demo - [codepen.io][] is recommended.

 ##License